CER REE MOO

 In 2018, Cer Ree became an emergency placement in one of The Arc Madison Cortland’s homes and Guardianship program after Surrogate's Court suspended the authority of her current guardian.
 At the time, she did not have an advocate to assist with school transitions or making informed decisions about her quality of life.
 Without the placement and support, Cer Ree’s future was in jeopardy.

 The court hearing was one task, but making Cer Ree feel safe and secure was altogether different.
 When she first entered the program, she had difficulty making eye contact, displayed anxiety and fear, wore several layers of clothing, and hoarded food – methods she had developed from years of simply trying to survive.
-It took all of The Arc staff, her teachers, and therapists to work with Cer Ree to build effective communication skills, trust, and ultimately help her flourish.
+It took all of the agency staff, her teachers, and therapists to work with Cer Ree to build effective communication skills, trust, and ultimately help her flourish.

 Today, Cer Ree is a typical teenager.
 Though her expressive language skills are limited, she finds success using an iPad to facilitate her communication needs.
 She has a very empathetic side, and enjoys helping housemates and peers who may be sad or struggling.
 She has also grown more independent, recently graduating with an IEP diploma and is now pursuing US citizenship.